cloudinary-training/cld-cli-intro/README.md

 # Introduction to Cloudinary's CLI

-Cloudinary offers a command line interface (CLI) that enables you to make API calls in your terminal.
+Cloudinary offers a command line interface (CLI) that enables you to make API calls directly in your terminal.
 The Cloudinary CLI runs on top of the Python SDK.

 # Course Outline: